minio/docs/source/reference/minio-server/minio-server.rst

       The ``PLAIN`` authentication mechanism sends credentials in plain text over the network.
       Use :envvar:`MINIO_AUDIT_KAFKA_TLS` to enable TLS connectivity to the Kafka brokers and ensure secure transmission of SASL credentials.

-   This environment variable corresponds to the :mc-conf:`audit_kafka.sasl_mechanism` configuration setting.
+   This environment variable corresponds with the :mc-conf:`audit_kafka.sasl_mechanism` configuration setting.

 .. envvar:: MINIO_AUDIT_KAFKA_TLS_CLIENT_AUTH
    :optional: